kitnil/awesome/README.md

 ## Jupyter Notebook

+- [earthengine-py-notebooks](https://github.com/giswqs/earthengine-py-notebooks) - A collection of 360+ Jupyter Python notebook examples for using Google Earth Engine with interactive mapping
 - [awesome-machine-learning-jupyter-notebooks-for-colab](https://github.com/toxtli/awesome-machine-learning-jupyter-notebooks-for-colab) - A curated list of Machine Learning and Deep Learning tutorials in Jupyter Notebook format ready to run in Google Colaboratory
 - [awesome-embedding-models](https://github.com/Hironsan/awesome-embedding-models) - A curated list of awesome embedding models tutorials, projects and communities.
 - [examples](https://github.com/elastic/examples) - Home for Elasticsearch examples available to everyone.
 It's a great way to get started.